Information for Authors

 The IEEE T-MRB publishes Original Articles, Short Articles, Review articles and Position Articles.

 Original Articles are full-length articles about in-depth studies reporting major findings in the medical robotics and bionics communities.
-T-MRB emphasizes the importance of good scientific writing and clarity in the presentation of the key concepts..
-Original articles are typically 8 pages.
-Supplementary materials are permitted and can include figures and tables not essential to the general understanding of the research presented in the main text, as well as other file types.
+T-MRB emphasizes the importance of good scientific writing and clarity in the presentation of the key concepts.
+Original articles are typically 12 pages.

 A review article consists of a detailed and comprehensive narrative analysis of a specific research field, of interest for the T-MRB mission.
 It is a summary of recent developments, and a guide to the relevant literature.
-Review articles are typically 8 pages.
-Supplementary materials are permitted and can include additional figures and tables, as well as other file types.
-For all images, tables and other file types reproduced from published articles, the authors must obtain appropriate permissions.
+Review articles are typically 12 pages.

 Position articles are invited contributions aiming at providing a critical and personal author’s opinion of the evolution of a specific topic, dealing with the T-MRB scope.
+Position articles are typically 8 pages.
 Position articles are typically authored by authoritative players in the field and aim at setting guidelines and giving a perspective of the research domain.

 Prepare and Submit Manuscripts